ACTIVE CUSTOMERS

 The Inverted Pleat style is very sleek and modern.
 See how these last two pleats look similar along the front.

-The difference between these two inverted pleats is found on the back!
+The differences between these two inverted pleats style are found on the back!
 Find those illustrated in our video at the very top of this blog post.
 But most importantly, the Inverted Box Pleat is best for stationary panels, while the Inverted Pinch Pleat can be used for traversing panels that will open and close.

 Pleat Sample Set 1